Parents & Community

 Student welfare, classroom management and curriculum programs are the responsibility of the Principal and teaching staff – not the School Council.

-School Council elections are held in February and members are elected for a two year period.
+School Council elections are held in February/March and members are elected for a two year period.

 Should you wish to contact the School Council, please feel free to contact any Council member whom you may know.
 You may also write to or e-mail the school office, marked to the attention of the Principal or the School Council President.